GeoffMeredith/live-datetime/README.md

 This component is in early development.
 User beware!

+# Installation

+Follow the [Stencil documentation](https://stenciljs.com/docs/overview) for installation in your framework of choice.

 # Usage

-Install as with any StencilJS component.
-TOOD: details.

 ```html
 <live-datetime datetime="2021-01-05T12:00:00" />